byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<Link>** Idea: Reddit ads on very targeted communities, such as r/libertarian, r/anarchist, r/privacy, etc.
 **\<pero>** thats not true
 **\<serhack>** if we use words like anti-gov, people will think we are anti-gov too
-**\<rupee>** One of the things that makes it difficult to trade goods/services for XMR is the trouble coming up with a fair exchange rate.
-It would be nice if there were an index similar to tradeblock.com/markets/index/ for byterub that takes XMR/BTC price from the 3 main exchanges and multiplies by BTC/USD and volume-weights it
+**\<rupee>** One of the things that makes it difficult to trade goods/services for BTR is the trouble coming up with a fair exchange rate.
+It would be nice if there were an index similar to tradeblock.com/markets/index/ for byterub that takes BTR/BTC price from the 3 main exchanges and multiplies by BTC/USD and volume-weights it
 **\<sn0wmonster>** pero, it was a poor joke
 **\<sgp>** Important marketing successes early on will boost the community's morale.
 They need to be planned well and executed well, which is hard in an open-source project
 **\<sn0wmonster>** serhack: and if we use words like "esports", people will think byterub is a game coin